Adeyemi0/Trial-Conversion-Analysis/README.md

 ![Worker Adoption Speed](charts/06_worker_adoption_speed.png)

 For the 477 organisations where workers did engage, the timing of that engagement was measured.
-The left panel shows the distribution of days-to-first-worker-activity for converters versus non-converters, both are heavily concentrated near zero.
-The right panel shows cumulative worker adoption curves across the trial, both groups plateau quickly.
+The left panel shows the distribution of days-to-first-worker-activity for converters versus non-converters.
+Both are heavily concentrated near zero.
+The right panel shows cumulative worker adoption curves across the trial.
+Both groups plateau quickly.
 The median time from first admin action to first worker action is less than one hour, and 82% of handoffs happen on the same day as admin setup.
 The problem is not that workers are slow to join.
 The problem is that 51% of companies never attempt the handoff at all.

-### Finding 8: Admin and Worker Events Carry the Same Predictive Weight Which Is Near Zero
+### Finding 8: Admin and Worker Events Carry the Same Predictive Weight, Which Is Near Zero

 ![Admin vs Worker Split](charts/07_admin_vs_worker_split.png)